 + Streamline Workflow.
 The effort to streamline maintenance costs can easily become dominated by the maintenance work itself, with little or no consideration for how it is scheduled and handled on the administrative side.

 Companies that still rely on paper scheduling and asset tracking systems provide a perfect example of this.
 Any time a preventive maintenance task comes due, an administrator or maintenance manager must spend time hunting down information to determine what needs to be done, who the work needs to be assigned to, and then try to track down the necessary parts, instructions, and other information necessary to get the job done right.

-The purpose of CMMS systems is to put all of this information in a centralized place that can be accessed easily by everyone who needs it.
+The purpose of CMMS softwares is to put all of this information in a centralized place that can be accessed easily by everyone who needs it.
 Maintenance staff can download an app to their phone where they can find open work orders with all of the information they need and complete them on the spot, avoiding the tangle of administrative email chains and phone tag that can prolong turnaround time.